 The story of Foothills Bible Fellowship (FBF) began with an email from Pastor Kelly Henning, then newly elected president of the AFLC Canada, asking John and Brenda Attwood if they would be willing to consider beginning a house church in Black Diamond.
 After a summer of soul searching and prayer - and even a few 'fleeces' (cf. Judges 6:36 – 38) - then seeing God confirm this call in a very miraculous way, we began on Labour Day Sunday in 2017.

-There were four adults present and two children, and God has blessed us with a healthy contingent of children ever since.
-Some Sundays we have almost as many children as adults, and occasionally the children outnumber the adults.
-We have always tried to integrate the children into our Sunday morning services, and into Bible studies where appropriate.
+There were four adults present and two children, and God has blessed us with a healthy contingent of children ever since!
+Since the fellowship's start, we have always tried to integrate the children into our Sunday morning services, and into Bible studies where appropriate.

 Our early gatherings were on Wednesday evenings while most of us attended other churches on Sundays.
 John and Brenda used the time to visit a number of churches, trying to see if we could adapt anything from their ministries to increase the effectiveness of our own.
-Eventually, we moved to St. George's Anglican Church in Turner Valley for Sunday afternoon services thanks to their incredible generosity, and finally now meeting at Valley Neighbours Club at 10:30 on Sunday mornings.
+Eventually, thanks to their incredible generosity, we moved to St. George's Anglican Church in Turner Valley for Sunday afternoon services.
+After a blessed time there, where the Lord added to our number, we moved to Valley Neighbours Club which allowed us to better accommodate for our needs: we continue to meet there now, at 10:30 on Sunday mornings.

 The first was from a person with a fragile relationship with society who said, 'I feel safe here.'

-The second was from a man I deeply respected who had a different theological perspective than me, who used to phone me if he felt I had been unclear or 'off base', and in a pleasant way to try to straighten out my sermons (at least once successfully).
-I preached a sermon one morning that I was sure would offend him, and I expected a phone call.
-Sure enough, the call came while I was on my way home, but to my surprise he said, 'that was a real good sermon.'
-What blessed me was what he said next.
+The second was from a man whom John deeply respected, who had a different theological perspective than John, who used to phone John if he felt that he had been unclear or 'off base', and, in a pleasant way, to try to straighten out his sermons (at least once successfully).
+John preached a sermon one morning that he was sure would offend him, and thus expected a phone call.
+Sure enough, the call came while he was on his way home, but to his surprise the gentleman said, 'that was a real good sermon.'
+What blessed John was what he said next.
 'It was a simple sermon, but a good one.'
-Simplicity is what I strive for.
+Simplicity is what we strive for.

 The Lord has been gracious in allowing the establishment and growth of Foothills Bible Fellowship, and so we strive every day to magnify His name and bring glory to Him!
 May God continue to use FBF to spread the Good News of Jesus’ offering up His own life on a cross to pay the penalty for the sin of all who would believe in Him.